ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/05-controls.md

 ![A Label Example]({{<static "images/2.1.5.4.png">}})

-What distinguishes it from other text controls is that it can also be associated with a specific control specifed by the `Target` parameter, whose value should be bound to the name of the control.
-It can then provide an access key (aka a memenoic) that will transfer focus to that control when a the corresponding key is pressed.
+What distinguishes it from other text controls is that it can also be associated with a specific control specified by the `Target` parameter, whose value should be bound to the name of the control.
+It can then provide an access key (aka a mnemonic) that will transfer focus to that control when a the corresponding key is pressed.
 The access key is indicated by proceeding the corresponding character in the text with an underscore:

 ```xml
 <StackPanel>